Best Positions for Early Labor: A Doula’s Guide - Baby Chick

 3. Sitting on a Birthing Ball

 Walking and standing can get tiring, so it’s good to sit down and rest.
 One of the best places to sit is on a birthing ball.
-Sitting on a birthing ball helps a person’s posture and helps put your baby’s head directly on your cervix.18,19 Sway side to side on the ball, make figure-eight motions, and take the pressure off your feet, but still encourage your body to continue what it needs to do to further your labor progress.
+Sitting on a birthing ball helps improve a person’s posture and allows the baby’s head to be positioned directly over the cervix.18,19 Sway side to side on the ball, make figure-eight motions, and take the pressure off your feet, but still encourage your body to continue what it needs to do to further your labor progress.

 Pregnant woman sitting on a birthing ball in her bedroom in early labor.